 Note: the above diagram is a simplified example of demosaicing.
 Actual algorithms are typically more sophisticated, and may adapt depending on edges, texture or other image content.

 However, demosaicing is less of a disadvantage than the above diagram might lead one to believe.
 Detail can actually be extracted very efficiently, in part because Bayer arrays have been a well-studied standard for over a decade.
 In practice, not requiring demosaicing would have improved resolution by roughly 20% - definitely noticeable, but not the improvement one might initially expect.
 See resolution vs. aliasing for one reason why.

-This translates into a 1-1.5 stop improvement in light sensitivity, and is why the standard ISO speed of the EPIC-M MONOCHROME camera has increased from 800 to 2000.
+This translates into a 1 to 1.5 stop improvement in light sensitivity.
 This can also improve the appearance of noise when shooting under artificial light or other color temperatures which differ substantially from daylight.

-Unlike with color, monochrome sensors also do not require demosaicing to create the final image—the values recorded at each photosite effectively just become the values at each pixel.
+Unlike with color sensors, monochrome sensors do not require demosaicing to create the final image.
+The values recorded at each photosite effectively just become the values at each pixel.
 As a result, monochrome sensors are able to achieve a slightly higher resolution:

 Another benefit is that monochrome sensors typically have more predictable highlight clipping.
 With color, clipping can occur in just the red, green or blue channel, whereas with monochrome, clipping is an all-or-nothing process.
 In practice, this can mean that images will have a slightly higher usable dynamic range, especially when considering that monochrome shadow noise is typically less objectionable than with color.